Non Specific Urethritis - NSU

 NSU can also be caused by irritants such as chemicals from soap finding their way into the urethra.

 If you have symptoms of a urethral infection then we recommend one of our full screens if Chlamydia and Gonorrhoea have not been ruled out.
 If they have already been ruled out then we can perform a narrower test for you depending on your symptoms.

 How is Non-Specific Urethritis Treated?

 The treatment for NSU is antibiotics.
-At The STI Clinic, we treat the bacteria with a course of antibiotics such as Doxycycline or Azithromycin.
 We recommend that any partner is also treated at the same time.

 If you are being treated for NSU you should not have unprotected sex until the course of treatment is over and 7 days have elapsed.

 Treatment is important as it is possible that any infection can lead to epididymitis or orchitis.